grafana/loki/docs/sources/operations/autoscaling_queriers.md

 Our recommendation for the maximum number of queriers is running the number of queriers that would be required to process all the inflight requests you had 50% of the time during the last seven days.
-As for the previous example, if each querier runs 6 workers, we divide the inflight requests by 6.
+As for the previous example, if each querier runs 6 workers, divide the inflight requests by 6.
 The resulting query becomes:

 ```promql